stegmaja/TSE/README.md

 7. Create two directories where the outcome of the simulation is stored, `mkdir plots` and `mkdir data`.
 8. Install all required packages by executing `pip install -r requirements.txt`.

-Alternatively, simply execute `install.sh` in the root directory.
+Alternatively, simply execute `install.sh` in the root directory to do all these steps at once.
 You may want to change the `mobse/src/Makefile` according to the specifications of your fortran compiler.

 ### Running